wythoff - Wythoff-style constructions

 The output tiling will not necesarily be planar, or have equal edge lengths.

 The output of 'spherical' tilings can be processed with the canonical

-according to their corresponding position in the pattern.
+according to the position of their corresponding path in the pattern.

 Comparison with corresponding Conway notation operators

 Conway notation is applied to polyhedra, where vertices, edges and faces

 are clearly distinguishable.
 Constructive notation is applied to triangle

 tilings, derived from polyhedra by the Conway meta operation, and in